By Andy Sambidge

 The Leela, which is planning to remain confined in the luxury space, will divest non-core assets in Pune, Bangalore and Hyderabad, it added.

-The Leela Palaces, Hotels and Resorts, owned by Hotel Leelaventure, is part of The Leela Group, whose portfolio includes hotel and resort properties, IT and business parks, as well as real estate development.For all the latest travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The Leela Palaces, Hotels and Resorts, owned by Hotel Leelaventure, is part of The Leela Group, whose portfolio includes hotel and resort properties, IT and business parks, as well as real estate development.travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.